By José Alberto Hermosillo

 Maurice prefers an intense and short life to a monotonous, long one.
 In his existentialist

-philosophy, he feels his life is a kamikaze in the beauty of
+philosophy, he feels his life is a kamikaze mission in the beauty of volcanic things and the strenuous sounds of volcanic explosions.

-and Grey Volcanoes after the grey smoke and ashes.
-They produce the most fertile
+They named Red Volcanoes after the red magma moving beneath the plates, and Grey Volcanoes after the grey smoke and ash.
+Red volcanoes produce the most fertile

 soil for plant and vegetable growth.
 But these were the more explosive, the monster